sunilsankar/pega-pe/README.md

 ### Step 8

-Test the db connectivity and verify if the server is starting up correctly :
+Test the db connectivity and verify if the server is starting up correctly.The password is **postgres**

     psql -U postgres -h localhost -p 5432 -d postgres